Russian medical workers say coronavirus is ravaging their ranks. But hospital chiefs are silent.

 Many hospitals have been sealed off and quarantined.

 A Moscow clinic was shuttered for disinfection after a covid-19 outbreak that included the chief doctor and deputy.

-The main hospital in Ufa, about 725 miles east of Moscow, with 1,200 medical staff, workers and patients, was sealed off after 170 staff and patients tested positive.
+The main hospital in Ufa, about 725 miles east of Moscow, with 1,200 medical staff, workers and patients, was sealed off after 170 staff members and patients tested positive.

 Komi Republic, a remote northern region with a scattered population, shot up to be the second-worst covid-19 locale in the country per capita after an outbreak that began in one hospital and spread to another.
-At least two medical staff died, according to a local activist, Ernest Mezak, who compares the situation to “living inside a disaster movie.”
+At least two medical staff members died, according to a local activist, Ernest Mezak, who compares the situation to “living inside a disaster movie.”

-Mezak took to social media last week urging doctors and health workers to document the problems online, and to report each covid-10 case and death.
+Mezak took to social media last week urging doctors and health workers to document the problems online and to report each covid-19 case and death.

-Yes, Russia spreads coronavirus lies.
-But they were made in America.“Do not play down the consequences of the pandemic,” he urged.
+“Do not play down the consequences of the pandemic,” he urged.
 “Lying about the scale of the disaster is the worst that you can do for your countrymen in general, and for the relatives of those who died of covid-19 in particular.”

 Putin on Monday warned that the worst was ahead and said protection for health workers was crucial.